 You can learn more about our assurances with HS2 and how we are working to minimise and mitigate as far as possible the adverse impacts of the scheme on Camden.

-The below map outlines the approximate locations of all air quality monitoring sites across Camden (with the exception of HS2), which can be zoomed in and out using the tool on the left.
+The below map outlines the approximate locations of the 19 statutory diffusion tubes, five automatic monitoring stations and six AQ Mesh monitors across Camden, which can be zoomed in and out using the tool on the left.